Philosophy and Definitions

 Other Research Activities

-While the core research process is the backbone of our work at Createquity, the journey from scoping review to case for change is a lengthy one.
-To keep readers engaged in the meantime, our Research Spotlight series provides quick reviews and discussions of current and/or notable research that may or may not fit directly into our editorial themes.
-We try to focus attention on studies and reports that deserve a wider reception than they’re currently getting, although we also sometimes shine a light on high-profile research that is already being used to drive decisions and strategy at a policy level.
-We always complete a capsule review of the work being discussed in each Research Spotlight article, and this capsule review is likewise published on Createquity Insider.
+While the core research process is the backbone of our work at Createquity, it was not the only way in which we engaged with research.
+To keep readers engaged in between feature articles, our Research Spotlight series offered quick reviews and discussions of current and/or notable research that may or may not fit directly into our editorial themes.
+We tried to focus attention on studies and reports that deserve a wider reception than they’re currently getting, although we also sometimes would shine a light on high-profile research that is already being used to drive decisions and strategy at a policy level.